Roger Schmidt (footballer)

 Roger Schmidt ([ˈʁoːɡɐ ˈʃmɪt]; born 13 March 1967) is a German professional football manager and former player.
-He currently manages Primeira Liga club Benfica.
+He currently works as J. League Global Football Advisor.

 He played as a midfielder in Germany's amateur regional leagues, where he began his managerial career before joining SC Paderborn 07 of the 2.
 Bundesliga in 2011 and Bayer Leverkusen in the Bundesliga in 2014.
-He won the league and cup double with Red Bull Salzburg in 2014, as well as cups with Beijing Sinobo Guoan in 2018 and PSV Eindhoven in 2022.
+He won the league and cup double with Red Bull Salzburg in 2014, as well as cups with Beijing Sinobo Guoan in 2018 and PSV in 2022.
+With Benfica, he became the first German to win the Primeira Liga.

 Football career

 Playing and early managerial career

 Born in Kierspe, North Rhine-Westphalia, Schmidt played as a midfielder for clubs in the region's leagues.
 He combined his career with studying Mechanical Engineering at Paderborn University, and then working for Benteler International.

 In 2004, Schmidt was made player-manager of Delbrücker SC in the fifth-tier Verbandsliga.
 Two years later, with the team now one division up into the Oberliga, he retired from playing but stayed on for one further year solely as manager.

 Having to balance the commitments of his marriage and young children, as well as his engineering profession, Schmidt only wanted to manage for one season but stayed for three.
 He decided to leave football for good, but was drawn back by interest from fellow Oberliga team SC Preußen Münster, for whom he quit his engineering job.
 He was appointed manager in May 2007, effective 1 July, and was sacked on 21 March 2010.
 Schmidt's contract stated that the club would find him an engineering job in the city of Münster should he be dismissed, but by that stage he was ready to commit solely to football management.